Life, Death, and the Gray

 Intense debate abounds in the Church in areas of theology, morality, and doctrine which are perceived to be gray.
 Scripture does not always spell out the finer details and man therefore must reason his way through some sticky subjects.
 This reality provides ample opportunity for Christians to blur the line between righteousness and unrighteousness, so we must be very mindful of our hermeneutics, check our currently held beliefs against historical church doctrine and orthodoxy, always be open to challenge, and walk out our salvation with fear and trembling.
 But there are times when we believe scripture to be silent on a matter when actually it is not.
 The killing of unborn children is a stark example.

-Many Christians have claimed that the Bible does not mention the issue of abortion, but in plain sight is actually a damning verse which simply cannot be ignored.
+Many Christians have claimed that the Bible does not address the issue of abortion at all.
+In fact, recent surveys have shown about 52% of Protestant Christians and 58% of Catholics believe the Bible is ambiguous in its teaching on abortion while 50% and 57% respectively do not believe in the sanctity of human life.
+But in plain sight is actually a damning verse which simply cannot be ignored.
 Ironically it is one of the most cited passages regarding justice in all of scripture, found in Exodus 21.
 The passages is usually quoted in part, rendered as "an eye for an eye, a tooth for a tooth."
 But strangely, most do not seem to be aware of the context of that phrase.
 This passage is regarding the justice demanded for the harm of unborn life.
 If people are fighting and hit a pregnant woman and she gives birth prematurely but there is no serious injury, the offender must be fined whatever the woman’s husband demands and the court allows.
 But if there is serious injury, you are to take life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, bruise for bruise. -Exo 21:22-25 (NIV)

 Now it is worth noting that in Old Testament Israel, murder was a capital offense punishable by death (see Lev 24:17), but typically manslaughter was not (see Deu 19:4-6).
 Like in our modern justice system, not all killing held the same legal definitions.
 The 6th commandment given to Moses by God was "thou shall not murder" (which is sometimes incorrectly translated as kill).
 Murder is typically defined as taking a human life intentionally while manslaughter is generally understood as taking a human life unintentionally.
 What is striking then in Exodus 21 regarding harming the unborn is that it is clearly referring to an unintentional act—a pregnant woman is an innocent bystander in that scenario.
 Yet the punishment is still death if the unborn child is killed (a life for a life)—a rare case of manslaughter being treated as murder in Old Testament law.